 William Jackson Cook

 William Cook is the Associate General Counsel for the National Trust for Historic Preservation involved in litigation advocacy for federal, state and local preservation laws and corporate legal matters.
-Mr. Cook was a former Assistant Professor of law, Charleston SC School of Law where he taught property, constitution, preservation, and art & cultural heritage law.
+Mr. Cook was a former Assistant Professor of law at the Charleston SC School of Law where he taught property, constitution, preservation, and art & cultural heritage law.
 He has practiced law in Charleston as well as New York City and served as Judicial Clerk in the South Carolina Court of appeals.
 Mr. Cook has also written extensively on preservation and cultural property law, as well as given numerous lectures at local statewide and national preservation and law conferences.

-Bruce D. Judd, FAIA
+Bruce D. Judd

 In 1980, Bruce D. Judd, FAIA, co-founded Architectural Resources Group, one of the first architectural firms in the United States to specialize in historic preservation.
 Over thirty years later, Mr. Judd has gained a national reputation as a thoughtful and experienced practitioner.
 He has directed over 250 planning, rehabilitation, and development projects involving architecturally and historically significant buildings and complexes throughout the western United States, including restoration of the Conservatory of Flowers in Golden Gate Park, seismic retrofit of the Pasadena City Hall, restoration of the Hotel Del Coronado in San Diego, as well as served as preservation consultant to the Alamo in San Antonio, Texas.